justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ### Call History

 Each thread maintains a circular buffer of call history that is used to provide debug information in the event of an error.
 The buffer itself consists of an array of pointers-to-strings.
-Cyclone generates calls to runtime function `Cyc_st_add` as part of the compiled code to populate the buffer.
-This function must be fast as it is called all the time!
-So it does the bare minimum: update the pointer at the current buffer index and increment the index.
+The compiler emits calls to runtime function `Cyc_st_add` that will populate the buffer when the program is running. `Cyc_st_add` must be fast as it is called all the time!
+So it does the bare minimum - update the pointer at the current buffer index and increment the index.

 ### Exception Handling